 Segment 5: Housing and local real estate practices

 The final segment focuses primarily on housing and the way both the US government and local real estate practices maintained racialized ghettoes between the 1930s and 1960s.
 This prevented Black Americans from enjoying the affordability of suburbanization and the access to decent jobs that came with it.
-Even after the legal obstacles to fair housing were removed by 1970, subsequent decades saw “white flight” continue to impoverish Black geographical space.
-These policies kept most African Americans from access to good jobs and maintained an enormous wealth gap that solidified racialized economic inequities into the 21st century.
+Even after the legal obstacles to fair housing were removed by 1970, subsequent decades saw "white flight" continue to impoverish Black geographical space.
+These policies kept most African Americans from accessing good jobs and maintained an enormous wealth gap that solidified racialized economic inequities into the 21st century.